-1. Click on Events from the left navigation bar.
+1. Click Events from the left navigation bar.

-2. Click on Request Event in the top right corner of the page.
+2. Click Request Event in the top right corner of the page.

-3. Select Virtual as the format, and include the URL to your online event in the Web Host URL text box.
+3. Select Virtually as the format, then include the URL to your online event in the Web Host URL text box.

-- The URL should be a link to the livestream platform you will be using for this event.
+- The link provided should direct to the live stream platform that will be used for this event.

-The event will be immediately approved upon creation if a host institution isn't selected - this is because you "own" the event.
-However, to make your event searchable on Handshake, you must select either a host institution or invite a institution(s) to promote your event.
+The event will be immediately approved upon creation if a host school isn't selected — this is because you "own" the event.
+However, to make your event searchable on Handshake, you must select either a host school or invite a school(s) to promote your event.

 Types of virtual events